RobertoRoos/sawIntuitiveResearchKitWiki/Calibration.md

  6    |  179.851204 |  179.858797 | -0.007594
 ```
 Similar to the scales, there is usually no point to save the results of the second pass for the offsets.

+## 4.4.
+Errors during the potentiometer calibration

+There is a potential egg and chicken issue.
+While trying to calibrate the potentiometers, the safety checks using the potentiometers are still active.
+So if the original calibration (from `.cal` files) is way off, there will likely be some safety checks triggered while the robot arms are moving.

+To avoid this, you can disable the pot/encoder safety checks but you MUST first visually check that the potentiometers and potentiometers work fine (see https://github.com/jhu-dvrk/sawIntuitiveResearchKit/wiki/Debugging-Potentiometer-Issues#visual-checks), you can disable the pots/encoder safety checks manually during the calibration process.
+To do so, “Home” the arm and then switch to the IO Qt Widget, check the “Direct control” box and approve.
+Then uncheck “Use pot/encoder check” box.
+At that point, you can start the scale calibration using the Python script.